aws-samples/amazon-chime-live-events/site/README.md

-## Amazon Chime SDK With Amazon Lex Bot for Existing Contact Centers SIP Client
+## Amazon Chime SDK Live Event Client

 ## To Use